Back To Basics – Project Planning – Project Delivery Schedule

 Delivery Schedule Planning

-Once project scope is determined and work breakdown structure (WBS) is created, the next step is to create delivery timeline.
+Once project scope is determined and work breakdown structure (WBS) is created, the next step is to create project delivery schedule or timeline.
 For each of the deliverable work item identified in the work breakdown structure (WBS), project planner needs to identify list of activities need to perform.

 Activities as mentioned above, become a basis for estimation, scheduling, execution, and monitoring and controlling of the project work.
 For each of these activities he/she needs to figure out